IBM/IBM-Z-zOS/readme.md

 Downloads for the z/OS platform
 ===============================

 This repository contains sample programs and other resources that might be useful to the z/OS® community.
-Here you will find tools for exploring the various capabilites of z/OS.
+Here you will find tools for exploring the various capabilities of z/OS.
 Perhaps, you might even share in the development of a community resource.

 The materials in this repository are organized by type and release level.